jeremycx/node-LDAP/README.md

     scope:           LDAP.SUBTREE,      // default scope for all future searches
     reconnect:       function(),        // optional function to call when connect/reconnect occurs
     disconnect:      function(),        // optional function to call when disconnect occurs
-};
+});

 ```

-The reconnect handler is a good place to put a bind() call if you need on.
-This will make
+The reconnect handler is a good place to put a bind() call if you need one.
+This will rebind on every
-the connect rebind on every rconnect (which is probably what you want).
+reconnect (which is probably what you want).

 ldap.open()
 -----------